Power (1986 film): Production

 David Himmelstein, a former political journalist from the East Coast turned screenwriter, drew inspiration for his screenplay by observing political television ads.
 With a background of fifteen years covering political campaigns, he conducted thorough research by consulting various prominent media strategists.

-Burt Reynolds was initially cast for a role but had to undergo dental surgery after experiencing nausea and dizziness from a previously fractured jaw, aggravated during a fight scene in City Heat (1984).
+Burt Reynolds was initially cast as Pete St. John but had to undergo dental surgery after experiencing nausea and dizziness from a previously fractured jaw, aggravated during a fight scene in City Heat (1984).
 Although it was anticipated that Reynolds would recover in time for filming, he advised director Sidney Lumet to have a backup plan just in case.
 The role went to Richard Gere.

-Principal photography commenced on April 1, 1985, at Stage G in Kaufman Astoria Studios in Astoria, New York, with plans for additional shooting at Modern Telecommunications Inc.'s uptown television studio in late April.
-To capture a pivotal moment where Richard Gere's character urges a political candidate to speak authentically, filmmakers utilized a makeup room.
+Principal photography commenced on April 1, 1985, at Stage G in Kaufman Astoria Studios in Astoria, Queens, with plans for additional shooting at Modern Telecommunications Inc.'s uptown television studio in late April.
+To capture a pivotal moment where St. John urges political candidate Phillip Aaarons (Matt Salinger) to speak authentically, filmmakers utilized a makeup room.
 Studio 1 was utilized for filming the televised debate scenes, while location shooting occurred in Pittsburgh, Philadelphia, Santa Fe, New Mexico, and Seattle, Washington.
-Sheraton Hotel venues served as filming locations for interior scenes, including the office of "Jerome Cade" and a bar where "Pete St. John" meets "Ellen Freeman."
+Sheraton Hotel venues served as filming locations for interior scenes, including the office of Jerome Cade (J. T. Walsh) and a bar where Pete St. John meets Ellen Freeman (Julie Christie).

 Release

 The film opened the United States Film Festival on January 19, 1986, at the Egyptian Theatre, Park City.
-84 minutes into the premiere, the screening stopped as it was realised that the reels had been shown out of order.
+84 minutes into the premiere, the screening stopped as it was realized that the reels had been shown out of order.
 The audience were invited to stay and watch the rest of the film or return for a later screening.